 4. Protecting Against Toxins

 Probiotics can inhibit or inactivate toxins that are released by pathogenic bacteria.
 They work by creating substances that bind toxins before they can negatively affect other cells.

 Signs of an Imbalanced Equine Microbiome

-You might suspect an imbalanced microbiome if you observe the following signs in your horse:
+You might suspect an imbalanced microbiome or dysbiosis if you observe the following signs in your horse:

 - Bloating, abdominal discomfort: Shifts in the microbiome might cause gas buildup in the gut which can be observed as bloating and discomfort.
 These horses might show changes in their behaviour and mood, including a reluctance to being handled.

 - Colic and colitis: Horses with altered gut microbiomes are more likely to develop colic or colitis.

 - Diarrhea or constipation: Changes in the microbiome can cause too much or not enough fluids to be pulled into the intestine leading to diarrhea or constipation.
 This could also be related to changes in gut motility.

 - Weight loss or poor weight gain: Affected horses might experience poor digestion of feed related to an imbalance of microbes.
 This may also be attributed to gastric ulcers or inflammatory bowel diseases.